-Designing out waste, improving the sustainability of our packaging and ultimately moving toward a circular economy are top priorities for our business.
-These strategies support our long-term business resilience, help us to keep the communities where we live and work clean, and minimize our environmental footprint to help protect the planet for future generations.
+Improving the sustainability of our packaging and moving toward a circular economy are top priorities for our business.
+These strategies support our long-term business resilience, help keep our communities clean, and aim to help protect the planet for future generations.

-We realize the linear economic model, where we take, make and dispose of materials can create waste that harms nature and impacts communities.
-That’s why we believe the future of materials needs to be circular.
+We realize the linear economic model, where we take, make and dispose of materials, can create waste that harms nature and impacts communities.
+That’s why we believe the future of materials needs to be circular wherever possible.

-There are systemic challenges that stand in the way of achieving a circular economy, but we want to invest and engage in strategic partnerships that advance circularity in the communities we serve around the world.
-As the world’s largest restaurant company, we believe not only that McDonald’s has a role to play in addressing this issue but that we can use our scale to transform packaging and waste systems across our industry.
+There are systemic challenges that stand in the way of achieving a circular economy, but we want to invest and engage in strategic partnerships that advance circularity in our communities globally.
+As one of the world’s largest restaurant company, we believe not only that McDonald’s has a role to play in addressing this issue, but that we can use our scale to help transform packaging and waste systems across our industry.

-We will use our global scale and reach to implement and accelerate circular solutions to keep waste out of nature, by keeping valuable materials in use.
-To achieve this, we aim to design out waste and advance recovery and reuse of materials right across our value chain, prioritizing areas where we can have the greatest impact, such as packaging.
+We will use our global scale and reach to help implement and accelerate solutions to keep waste out of nature and valuable materials in use.
+To achieve this, we will design out waste and advance recovery and reuse of materials throughout our value chain, prioritizing areas where we can have the greatest impact, such as packaging.